spectaprod/proposals/internal/2023_q1_spectaprod.md

 My Q4 proposal also included the following bounties on which I didn't make any progress:

-* [Atomic Swaps](https://trello.com/c/o9l91FLG) - This was help up because the contributor assigned to QA wasn't able to complete the work.
-A new contributor was  assigned but no work completed until Q1 2023.
+* [Atomic Swaps](https://trello.com/c/o9l91FLG) - This was held up because the contributor assigned to QA wasn't able to complete the work.
+A new contributor was  assigned but no work was completed until Q1 2023.
 I expect development to continue through the rest of Q1
-* [DashSee](https://trello.com/c/UALbkO5H) - Same as the above
+* [DashSee](https://trello.com/c/UALbkO5H) - Similar to the above, the primary contributors are not active with the incubator at this time.
+A new contributer has begun to work, but no work was completed before the end of the quarter.

 ### Quarterly Priorities & Value Propositions